itschrismorris/pathstd/README.md

 # pathstd

-* Efficient, lightweight containers and routines optimized for the Path game engine.
+* Efficient, lightweight containers and routines, optimized for the Path game engine.
 * For Windows, x86_64 platforms that support the AVX2 instruction set.
 * To use, just include the root 'pathstd' folder, no external dependencies required.
 * Techniques explained at www.path.blog.